 Renewable Energy & Advanced Power Electronics Research Lab

+Dissertation: “Non-Planar Photovoltaic Surfances: Modelling, Optimization, and Application.”
 Lance received his B.A. in mathematics from Lyon College in 2013.
 He graduated with an M.S. in electrical engineering specializing in power electronics at Texas A&M in December of 2016.
-He is now pursuing his Ph.D. in power electronics to continue his research with grid-integration and non-planar applications of flexible thin film photovoltaics.
-His research interests include flexible non-planar thin film applications and energy conversion efficiency.
+His research intersts include flexible non-planar thin film applications and energy conversion efficiency.

 Dr. Shunlong Xiao